netxms/netxms-doc/admin/concepts.rst

 Objects
 =======

-All monitored network infrastructure is represented as a set of :term:`objects <Object>` in |product_name| monitoring system.
-Each object represents one physical or logical entity (e.g. host or network interface), or group of them (e.g. subnet, container).
+All monitored network infrastructure is represented as a set of :term:`objects
+<Object>` in |product_name| monitoring system.
+Each object represents one
+physical or logical entity (e.g. host or network interface), or group of them (e.g. subnet, container).
 Objects are organized into hierarchical structure.
 Each object has it's own access rights.
 Access rights are applied hierarchically on all children of object.
 For example if :guilabel:`Read` access right is granted to a user on a :guilabel:`Container`, then user has :guilabel:`Read` right on all objects that this :guilabel:`Container` contains.

 Every object has set of attributes; some of them exist for all objects (like :guilabel:`id` and :guilabel:`name` or :guilabel:`status`), while other depend on object class – for example, only :guilabel:`Node` objects have attribute :guilabel:`SNMP community string`.
-There are default attributes and custom attributes defined either by user or external application via
+In addition to the above mentioned attributes, it's possible to define custom attributes.
+This can be done by user in the Management Client, from NXSL script or by external application via
 |product_name| API.

-|product_name| has six top level objects – ``Entire Network``,
+|product_name| has seven top level objects – ``Entire Network``, ``Service
-``Service Root`` (named "Infrastructure Services" after system installation), ``Template Root``, ``Network Map Root``, ``Dashboard Root`` and ``Business Service Root``.
+Root`` (named "Infrastructure Services" after system installation), ``Template Root``, ``Asset Root``, ``Network Map Root``, ``Dashboard Root`` and ``Business Service Root``.
 These objects serve as an abstract root for an appropriate object tree.
 All top level objects have only one editable attribute – name.

 .. list-table::